jwanglab/fusilli/README.md

 ```

 Above shows many possible fusions, most of which are likely a result of ambiguous alignments.
-Since no filters were applied, the most permissive case was applied and FUSILLI output all possible fusions from the default BED file.
+Since no filters were applied, the most permissive case was applied and FUSILLI outputs all possible fusions from the default BED file.

 Let's say you want to look at what specific criteria was met for reads spanning the fusions above.
 As mentioned previously, you can include the `-r` option to output a report.
-Let's do that in conjunction with `-o ./` to output results to `.txt.` files (in the `./` current directory) that we can look at more closely.
+Let's do that in conjunction with `-o ./` to output results to `./` ie current directory.

 ```